Wallbox Pulsar Socket vs Easee: which terminal to choose?

 Wallbox Pulsar Socket vs Easee, which is the most reliable?

-The shutter is an important safety measure to prevent accidental contact with the electrical parts of the plug when not in use.
-This will reduce the risk of electric shock, especially for children who might push objects into the plug.
-What's more, not having an obturator in your socket does not comply with the IRVE decree or the NFC15-100 standard.
-This non-compliance means that your charging station will not be covered by your home insurance policy, and you'll have to pay any repair costs.
+The shutter is an important safety measure to prevent accidental contact with electrical parts from the plug when not in use.
+This will reduce the risk of electric shock, particularly for children who might push objects into the plug.

 Banned from sale in several countries